Neighborhood Meeting Information

 In order to create more opportunities for community members to participate, and to remove barriers to participation in neighborhood meetings, hybrid “in-person and virtual” or “virtual-only” neighborhood meetings are required to be held prior to application submittal.

 For more information on requirements for neighborhood meetings, please see the Neighborhood Meeting Guidelines document.
 The guidelines were updated on February 2, 2022.

 Neighborhood Meeting Steps

-All applicants shall hold a neighborhood meeting, per UDO paragraphs 3.2.3 and 3.4.4 prior to submitting an application for the following development proposals: comprehensive plan amendment; development agreement, zoning map change; conservation subdivision, annexation, watershed determination, and other applications as specified in the UDO or as designated by the Planning Director.
+All applicants shall hold a neighborhood meeting, per UDO paragraphs 3.2.3 and 3.4.4 prior to submitting an application for the following development proposals: comprehensive plan amendment; development agreement, zoning map change; conservation subdivision, annexation, and other applications as specified in the UDO or as designated by the Planning Director.

 The following steps must be taken to ensure a neighborhood meeting is hosted within ordinance requirements:

 1. Complete the Appropriate Form

 Please download and complete the Neighborhood Meeting Notification Letter Template.
 This letter template can be used to mail out to community members within 600 feet.
 This form must be submitted to staff at [email protected] to include in the Planning Weekly Newsletter.

 *Please note that Neighborhood Meetings no longer need to be approved by staff before hosting.
 Staff will review that all guidelines and requirements of the neighborhood meeting were met in the first round of review.
 Any meeting not following these requirements will need to be re-held.
 If staff notice an issue with the submitted notification template, they will notify the applicant team.
 Neighborhood meetings still need to be noticed at least 10 days before being held.